SBP keeps policy rate on hold at 7pc to support growth

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The central bank kept the interest rate unchanged at seven per cent on Friday to support economic recovery while keeping inflation expectations well-anchored and maintaining financial stability.
+KARACHI: The central bank kept the interest rate unchanged at seven percent on Friday to support the economic recovery while keeping inflation expectations well-anchored and maintaining financial stability.

 The SBP said growth and employment have continued to recover and business sentiment has further improved since the last meeting in January.